 - Freshly ground black pepper

-- 1 stick of butter or seasoned butter
+- 1 stick of butter or seasoned butter, room temperature

 - 3 fresh rosemary sprigs